-Tim H in the comments to the last post had asked about dry-hopping of stout and porter, pointing to evidence some beers were so treated.
-Dry-hopping means, adding a handful or more “dry” (unboiled) hops to the beer when barrelled or sometimes stored for a time in a vat or tank before barreling.
+Tim H in the comments to the last post had asked about the dry-hopping of stout and porter, pointing to some evidence it was done.
+Dry-hopping means adding a handful or more “dry” (unboiled) hops to the beer when barrelled or sometimes when stored in a vat or tank before barreling.

-If you look at p.
-400, here, of A Textbook of the Science Of Brewing (1891) by Edward Moritz and George Morris, you will see the statement that dry-hopping was not generally done for stout and mild ale.
+At p.
+400, here, from A Textbook of the Science Of Brewing (1891) by Edward Moritz and George Morris, you will read that dry-hopping was generally not used for stout and mild ale.

-The reasons can be inferred from Moritz’ explanations of the advantages: primarily for bouquet and taste in pale ale, and also to help stimulate an after-fermentation for long-stored beers.
-Export stouts fell into the latter case, so that Brettanomyces yeast would consume the non-fermentable (by normal brewers yeast) dextrins and complex sugars in the beer.
+The reasons are evident from the way Moritz explained the advantages of dry hopping.
+It was primarily for bouquet and taste in pale ale, and also to stimulate an after-fermentation for long-stored beers.
+Export stouts were the latter case, so that Brettanomyces yeast would consume the non-fermentable (by normal brewers yeast) dextrins and complex sugars.

-Certainly porters handed down to us before the craft era in my experience did not have a strong hop smell and taste: Sinebrychoff Porter, Carnegie Stout, Anchor Porter, Molson Porter, the surviving U.S. regional porters, Guinness, Murphy, Beamish, Sheaf Stout, Lion Stout, the East European porters: none of them had a pungent hop smell one would associate with dry-hopping.
+Certainly porters as handed down to us before the craft era, in my experience, did not have strong hop smell and taste: Sinebrychoff Porter, Carnegie Stout, Anchor Porter, Molson Porter, the surviving U.S. regional porters, Guinness, Murphy, Beamish, Sheaf Stout, Lion Stout, the East European porters: none of them had a pungent hop smell that one would associate with dry-hopping.

-To me this confirms what Moritz and Morris wrote.
-Moritz in particular was a highly regarded brewing scientist of the late Victorian period.
+To me, this confirms what Moritz and Morris stated.
+Moritz was a highly regarded brewing scientist of the Victorian period, it might be added.

-To my best recollection, Frank Faulkner stated the same thing or one can infer it from his directions on how to brew stout.
+To my best recollection Frank Faulkner stated the same thing or one can infer it from his directions on how to brew stout.
 I recall as well similar statements in issues of the Journal of the Institute of Brewing.
-Wahl & Henius in the U.S. too, IIRC.
+Wahl & Henius in the U.S. too.